 As Tom Browne of Mdevelopers.com, a senior SaaS product designer, put it: “Onboarding UX uses psychology to understand users’ goals and motivations so you can design an experience that helps them to see how the product meets their needs.
 The goal is to keep them moving along the customer journey and to increase the chances of converting them into paying customers.”

 Before we keep moving, let’s take a look at what makes a good product.
 Justin Jackson from transistor.fm explains it beautifully:

-Crafting an engaging onboarding UX requires marketers, product managers, designers and even customer success teams to work together to deliver value and to push the users towards an “aha moment”.
+Crafting an engaging onboarding UX requires marketers, product managers, designers, web creators, and even customer success teams to work together to deliver value and to push the users towards an “aha moment”.

 There are already thousands of SaaS products, and the marketplace is becoming more competitive every day.
 You can see the growth in action in the image below, which shows how much more competitive the marketing technology SaaS landscape has become.
 And that’s just one vertical!

 This means that the end-user has more choices and alternatives than ever before.
 So how do you drive customer satisfaction to encourage brand loyalty?
 If the onboarding is solid then it helps users to get results and leads to positive outcomes.
 This directly improves customer satisfaction, and it all starts with a great onboarding experience.

 Remember, 75% of customers won’t buy your product if you don’t have a great onboarding UX.